Higher body weight linked with severe COVID-19 risk: Lancet study | Health

-Being overweight is associated with an increased risk of worse outcomes from COVID-19, including higher ICU admissions, according to a study published on Thursday in The Lancet Diabetes & Endocrinology journal.
+Being overweight is associated with an increased risk of worse outcomes from COVID-19, including higher ICU admissions, according to a study published in The Lancet Diabetes & Endocrinology journal.

 The researchers from the University of Oxford in the UK noted that this is the first large study to report the effect of bodyweight on risk of worse outcomes from COVID-19 across the full range of body-mass index (BMI).

-BMI is a measure of body fat calculated by dividing a person's weight in kilograms by the square of height in meters.
+BMI is a measure of body fat calculated by dividing a person's weight in kilogrammes by the square of height in metres.

-The researchers found that the risk of worse outcomes from COVID-19 starts rising in people with a BMI above 23 kilograms per square meter (kg/m2), which is considered to be in the healthy range.
-The risks of hospitalization were 5 percent higher for each one-unit increase in BMI and the risk of ICU admission was 10 percent higher for each unit increase, they said.
+The researchers found that the risk of worse outcomes from COVID-19 start rising in people with a BMI above 23 kilogrammes per square metre (kg/m2), which is considered to be in the healthy range.
+The risks of hospitalisation were 5 per cent higher for each one unit increase in BMI and the risk of ICU admission was 10 per cent higher for each unit increase, they said.

 People who were underweight (BMI less than 18.5) also experienced worse outcomes from COVID-19, they said.